The Metric 73% of Operators Track Wrong: How Revenue Masks Business Decline (And Why Revenue per Hour Tells the Real Story)

 Revenue increased $35K monthly (42%).
 Hours decreased by 26 monthly (13%).
 Revenue per hour increased by $273 (63%).

 Every optimization he made prioritized increasing revenue per hour.
-He compressed delivery.
-He raised prices.
-He eliminated low-margin work.
-He built systems that created leverage.

 Result: $119K monthly in 39 hours weekly.
 That’s sustainable.
 That’s a real business.

-The Five Ways Revenue Per Hour Increases
+The Five Ways To Increase Revenue Per Hour Without Adding More Hours

 Method 1: Price increases (revenue up, hours same)